DFE-Digital/sdd-design-history/app/glossary/glossary.md

 </br>

 ## N

+National programmes and projects division (NPPD)
+: help academy trusts and maintained schools realise good financial health and robust governance through the delivery of national programmes and services.

+The NPPD comprises 3 G6 led units:
+* National Delivery Unit (NDU)
+* University Technical Colleges national team (UTC)
+* Academy Complaints and Customer Insight Unit (ACCIU)

 Notice To Improve (NTI)
 : When a case becomes very serious for a trust, a Notice To Improve is issued.
 If the conditions laid out are not met, the trust could be closed down.

 </br>

 ## O

 ## P

+Performance Operational Policy and Strategy (POPS)
+: develop and deliver operational policy for academy financial and governance oversight, provide data charting the directorate’s performance, and lead the governance of the ESFA as an organisation.

 Post academy order ( post AO )
 : this is the phase of the academy conversion process that comes after the Secretary of State issues a school with an academy order.